Skip to main content

 Landesstelle Steiermark - Website Sozialministeriumservice

 Note: Your employer is not allowed to dismiss you because you are caring for someone in need of care.
 During care leave, part-time care leave, family hospice leave, or part-time family hospice leave, you keep your health and pension insurance.
-The federal government pays for the insurance.
-You also still have the right to severance pay.
+The federal government covers the insurance payments.
+You are also still entitled to severance pay.

 Additional information

 As a rule, a close relative can receive a maximum of three months of care leave allowance for the care of a close relative.
 Another close relative can also arrange part-time care leave or care leave for this period.
 This person is also entitled to care leave allowance.
-If the care allowance level of the person in need of care increases, the two close relatives can arrange another period of care leave or part-time care leave and continue to receive care leave allowance.
-This means that if the care leave of the person in need of care is increased, care allowance can be claimed for up to 12 months for two close relatives who provide care or nursing care on an alternating basis.
+If the care level of the person in need increases, the two relatives can arrange an additional period of care leave or part-time care leave and continue to receive care leave allowance.
+In other words, if care needs increase, up to 12 months of care leave allowance can be claimed between two relatives who provide care on an alternating basis.

 For information on: